awwx/meteor-browser-store/README.md

 API
 ---

-BrowserStore has a similar API to Meteor's Session:
+BrowserStore has an API similar to Meteor's Session:

     Meteor.BrowserStore.set(key, value)